+EPA Response: Integration of EJ into a Class VI program is not a UIC regulatory requirement to obtain Class VI primacy.
 The Class VI requirements (in both the Federal Class VI Rule and West Virginia's equally stringent requirements) are designed to ensure the protection of USDWs through rigorous permitting, siting, construction, operation, injection, and PISC and site closure requirements that are tailored to address the unique nature of GS.
-These Class VI requirements protect underground drinking water sources for all populations, including on Black, rural, and underserved communities and reduce the potential for adverse health effects based on USDW endangerment.
+These Class VI requirements protect underground drinking water sources for all populations and reduce the potential for adverse health effects based on USDW endangerment.